Sport and Community Development

 Dr. Stacy Warner serves as the Director of the SCDL and currently the Graduate Coordinator for the Sport Management program at ECU.

-Warner is a globally recognized leader and expert on community building and sport.
+Warner, who is the Dr. Leroy T. Walker Distinguished Professor, is a globally recognized leader and expert on community building and sport.
 Her research has appeared in top journals across the world, and she authored book chapters on the topic in Sport Sociology, Sport Development, Sport Management, and Sport Theory textbooks.
-Prior to starting her academic career, Warner’s sport industry experience has included positions within the United State Olympic Committee, NCAA headquarters, NCAA (Divisions I, II, and III) athletic departments, campus recreation programs, Upward Sports Christian youth leagues, and various large-scale sporting events, such as the NCAA Final Four and the Special Olympic World Games.
+Prior to starting her academic career, Warner’s sport industry experience has included positions within the United State Olympic Committee, NCAA headquarters, NCAA (Divisions I, II, and III) athletic departments, campus recreation programs, Upward Sports Christian youth leagues, and various large-scale sporting events, such as the NCAA Final Four, Super Bowl, and the Special Olympic World Games.
 This has resulted in clear practical applications and implications of her research.
-She has led 16 successful funded collaborations with sport industry partners over the last decade.
+She has led 22 successful funded collaborations with sport industry partners over the last decade.

-Dr. Andrea Buenaño is a faculty affiliated with the SCDL and currently serves as an Instructor & Program Coordinator for the ECU Sports Studies undergraduate degree.
+Dr. Andrea Buenaño is an assistant director with the SCDL and currently serves as an Assistant Professor for the ECU Sport Management program.

 Prior to starting her academic career, Dr. Buenaño spent 10 years working in many facets of the sports industry.
 She was a Division I student-athlete, and then worked in professional sports, recreational sports, interscholastic athletics, Division II athletics, and served as athletics academic manager at Penn State University while completing her Ed.D. in Higher Education Leadership & Organizational Leadership.